Frankgu3528/FrankGu3528/README.md

 I’m currently a junior in Zhejiang University, majoring in statistics.
 And I used to be a member of [QSCTech](https://github.com/QSCTech)。
 I spent two and a half year in Hang Zhou，Now I am studying in HKUST, Hong Kong.

 I have a wild interest in many fields.
-Currently my reseach interest is on data mining and Large Language Models.

-I used to  worked in [Center for Data Science](http://cds.zju.edu.cn/) to apply some Deep model to tabular and time series data.Now I am working on training some big model to EEG data to create some thrilling BCI projects at [BrainNet](https://github.com/ZJU-BrainNet).
+Currently my reseach interest is on data mining and Large Language Models.I used to  worked in [Center for Data Science](http://cds.zju.edu.cn/) to apply some Deep model to tabular and time series data.Now I am working on training some big model to EEG data to create some thrilling BCI projects at [BrainNet](https://github.com/ZJU-BrainNet).
 You can visit my homepage to learn more.

-Becides research, I'm also a fan of photography.
-I am fond of collecting old camaras and visit new places.
-Also，I am a enthusiastic quant trader, I trade stocks, crypto and gold.
+If you are interested in anything about me, drop me an email.
+I am happy and enthusiatic to reach out!😀